-Cloud-B-Gentle Giraffe (or Sheep) — This one doubles as a lovey (see below) and a white noise machine.
-And did we mention it’s utterly adorable?
-Because it is!
+Bubzi White Noise Stuffed Owl — This one doubles as a lovey (see below) and a white noise machine.
+And, did we mention it’s utterly adorable?
+Because it is! 🙂

-Here are a few room-darkening products we like:
+Here are a couple room-darkening products we like:

 Redi-Shade Black-Out Pleated Shades — these shades offer a great way to darken baby’s room; since they have no cords, they’re perfectly safe to use around your little one.